-The Contractor shall notify the Engineer no less than fourteen (14) calendar days prior to the start of any detours and road closures and the Engineer will then notify the following entities:
+The Contractor shall notify the Engineer, in writing, no less than fourteen (14) calendar days prior to the start of any detour(s) and road closures.
+The Engineer will notify the following entities:

 - Local 911 Center

-- Local schools
+- Local School Districts

-- Local post offices
+- Local Post Offices

-- DelDÔT's Transportation Management Center (TMC)
+- DelDOT's Transportation Management Center (TMC)

 - Town Managers

 - Local Police

-- Local Fire Department and Emergency Medical Services

-- DelDOT's Public Information Center
+- DelDOT's Public Relations

 - Delaware Transit Corporation (DTC)

-Immediately prior to the implementation of any lane or roadway closures, the Engineer shall notify the DelDOT TMC at (302) 659-4600.
-Notifications shall also be given to the TMC when the closure is lifted.

-The Engineer shall notify the TMC and the district Safety Officer if lane closures cannot be removed prior to the end of the allowable work hours.
+Immediately prior to the implementation of any lane or road closures, the Engineer shall notify the DelDOT TMC at (302) 659-4600.
+Notifications shall also be provided when the closures are lifted.
+The Engineer shall notify TMC and the District Safety Officer if any lane closures cannot be removed prior to the end of the allowable work hours.

 The Contractor shall notify the local 911 center if access to a fire hydrant is temporarily restricted.
-The Contractor shall provide written confirmation to the Engineer that the local 911 center was notified.
+The Contractor shall provide written confirmation to the Engineer that the local 911 center has been notified.